tomolt/libschrift/README.md

 Visual Quality
 --------------
-A screenshot from the bundled example program `sftdemo`:
+A screenshot of the demo program:
 ![demo screenshot](resources/demo-screenshot.png)